Princeton Large Torus: Tokamak

-At a similar meeting in 1965, the Soviet team introduced preliminary results on a device they called the tokamak.
+At a similar meeting in 1965 at the recently opened Culham Centre for Fusion Energy in the UK, the Soviet team introduced preliminary results on a device they called the tokamak.
 Physically, it was very similar to the z-pinch concept, which had been extensively developed by the UK in the ZETA device and proved to be no more useful than other early systems, beset with instabilities.
 In contrast, the Soviets were claiming that their seemingly minor variation on ZETA was producing dramatically better results, about 10 times the Bohm limit.
 Their claims were dismissed out of hand, especially by Spitzer.

-At the next meeting in 1968, the Soviets presented much more data and all of it demonstrated their machines were producing confinement times from 10 to 100 times better than any other device.
+At the next meeting in 1968, in Novosibirsk, the Soviets presented much more data and all of it demonstrated their machines were producing confinement times from 10 to 100 times better than any other device.
 Once again, these results were met by skepticism.
 This time, however, the Soviets were prepared.
 The UK team working on ZETA had introduced a new diagnostic technique using lasers that Lev Artsimovich had called "brilliant".
 He invited the UK team to their lab, the heart of the Soviet bomb-making establishment, to make their own measurements.
 By the summer of 1969, the laser showed the tokamak was even better than the Soviet results suggested.
 They phoned into a meeting of US fusion researchers in August and told them the news before it was released publicly in November.

-At first, there was little movement in the US, as each of the labs had their own designs that they felt were more interesting.
+At first, there was little movement in the US, as each of the labs had its own design that they felt was more interesting.
 The directors of the fusion program within the Atomic Energy Commission (AEC) were interested in at least confirming or denying the Soviet results, but found the labs uninterested in such work.
 In particular, the AEC felt it would be easy to convert Princeton's Model C stellarator to a tokamak, but the lab's director, Harold Furth, refused to even consider it, dismissing the Soviet claims out of hand.
 Only Oak Ridge National Laboratory showed any interest; they had no other large-scale devices in planning and were open to giving the tokamak a try.
 As soon as plans were announced to this effect, Furth's boss Melvin B. Gottlieb had a lunchtime talk with Furth.
 The two returned from lunch to describe how to convert the Model C.

-The conversion started in September 1969, and was completed eight months later as the rechristened the Symmetrical Tokamak.
+The conversion started in September 1969 and was completed eight months later as the rechristened the Symmetrical Tokamak.
 It immediately confirmed, then bested, the Soviet results.
 It appeared at last that a stable plasma configuration was possible and the road to practical fusion power was suddenly opened.